jelix/saml-module/tests/README.md

 The default user (and administrator of lemonldap):
 - login: dwho
 - password: dwho

+Other users :
+- john / passjohn (who is into two groups: group1 and group2)
+- jane / passjane (who is into the group1 group)

 To reset all data and docker containers, run `./run-docker reset`